Rebalance

 Future contracts in rebalancing

-For forwards, the setting is "Yes - charge cost later".
-Buying a future based on the model portfolio share doesn't deduct the available cash.
+If the Future contract setting is set to "Yes - charge cost later": Buying a future based on the rebalance target share doesn't deduct the available cash.

-For futures, the setting is "Yes - charge cost immediately".
-Buying a future based on the model portfolio share deducts the available cash only for the amount of cost, if rebalancing is set to calculate fees.
+If the Future contract setting is set to "Yes - charge cost immediately": Buying a future based on the rebalance target share deducts costs from the available cash, if you choose to apply fees to trade orders when you rebalance.

 For both options, selling a future doesn't add to the available cash if one of the options for using cash from sells is used.